One-com/running_sushi/README.md

 ## Intro

-Welcome to Chef Delivery, software to keep cookbooks, clients, databags, environments, nodes, roles and users in sync between a VCS repo and a chef server.
+Welcome to Chef Delivery, software to keep cookbooks, clients, databags, environments, nodes, roles and users in sync between a Git repo and a chef server.
 The idea is that if you have multiple, distinct Chef server instances that should all be identical or track a specific part of a Chef git repo, they can all run this script in cron.
 The script uses proper locking, so you should be able to run it every minute.